yurimalheiros/olive/README.markdown

 In:

-    Socrates is Human.
+    Socrates is human.
-    if he is Human then he is Intelligent.
+    if he is human then he is hntelligent.
-    Socrates is Intelligent?
+    Socrates is hntelligent?

 Out:

-    Human(Socrates)
+    human(Socrates)
-    Human(x)->Intelligent(x)
+    human(x)->intelligent(x)
     True